Ptolemy V Epiphanes: Fifth Syrian War (202–196 BC)

 Since his defeat by Ptolemy IV in the Fourth Syrian War in 217 BC, Antiochus III had been waiting for an opportunity to avenge himself.
 He had begun seizing Ptolemaic territory in western Asia Minor in 203 BC and made a pact with Philip V of Macedon to divide the Ptolemaic possessions between themselves late in that year.
 In 202 BC, Antiochus III invaded Coele-Syria and seized Damascus.
 Tlepolemus responded by sending an embassy to Rome begging for help.
 At some point over the winter, Tlepolemus was replaced as regent by Aristomenes, a member of the bodyguard who had been instrumental in the seizure of young Ptolemy V from Agathocles.

 In 201 BC, Antiochus III invaded Palestine and eventually captured Gaza.
 The Ptolemaic governor of Coele-Syria, Ptolemy, defected to Antiochus III, bringing his territory with him and remaining its governor.
 Meanwhile, Philip V seized Samos and invaded Caria.
 This led to conflict with Rhodes and the Attalids who also sent embassies to Rome.
 In summer 200 BC Philip V conquered the Ptolemaic possessions and independent cities in Thrace and the Hellespont and the Romans intervened, starting the Second Macedonian War (200-197 BC).

-The Ptolemaic general Scopas led a successful reconquest of Palestine over the winter of 201/200, but Antiochus III invaded again in 200 BC and defeated him decisively at the Battle of Panium.
+The Ptolemaic general Scopas led a successful reconquest of Palestine over the winter of 201/200 BC, but Antiochus III invaded again in 200 BC and defeated him decisively at the Battle of Panium.
 A Roman embassy made an ineffectual attempt to broker a peace between Ptolemy V and Antiochus III, but largely abandoned the Egyptians to their fate.
 Scopas was besieged at Sidon over the winter, but had to surrender at the beginning of summer 199 BC.
 He was sent off to his homeland of Aetolia to recruit troops in case Antiochus III moved on to attack Egypt itself.
 Instead, Antiochus III spent 198 BC solidifying his conquest of Coele-Syria and Judea, which would never again return to Ptolemaic control.
 In 197 BC, Antiochus III turned on the Ptolemaic territories remaining in Asia Minor, conquering their cities in Cilicia, as well as several of their cities in Lycia and Ionia, notably Xanthos, Telmessus, and Ephesus.